StarDeep18/EcoSaur/README.md

 uvicorn app.main:app --reload --port 8000
 ```

-The API will be available at `http://localhost:8000`.
-API docs at `http://localhost:8000/docs`.
+The database tables will be initialized, seeded with taxonomy nodes, and legacy TinyDB history will be auto-migrated dynamically at startup.
+API docs will be available at `http://localhost:8000/docs`.

 ### 3. Frontend Setup